 No sense of past agony – all mournfully soft.
 My thoughts floated peacefully into other channels as soon as I had left the spot…

-These poignant reflections were noted in Annabella’s journal of September 1820, a mere four years after she had left hearth, home and Byron behind on this VERY day in 1816 and walked out of the front door of 13 Piccadilly Terrace for the last time.
+These poignant reflections were noted in Annabella’s journal on September 17 in 1820, a mere four years after she had left hearth, home and Byron behind on this very day in 1816 and walked out of the front door of 13 Piccadilly Terrace for the last time.

 I fell into a sound sleep on the last night, as I believe is often surprisingly the case in such cases of deep sorrow.
 Next morning I woke exhausted.
 I went downstairs – the carriage was at the door.